What procedures do I need to follow after receiving the offer/conditional offer of admission?

 When should I submit my visa application?
 Do I need to wait until I have got the formal offer?

-If HKID has approved your visa application, CEDARS will pick up the visa label and courier it to you.
-CEDARS will confirm the delivery address with you before arranging for the courier service.
+If HKID has approved your visa application, AAL will pick up the visa label and courier it to you.
+AAL will confirm the delivery address with you before arranging for the courier service.
 After receiving the visa label issued by the HK Immigration Department, you then need to approach your local police unit to seek their endorsement of your student visa application and you are also required to apply for a private travel pass to HKSAR.

 Overseas & Taiwan candidates